Luckmaiqui/Luckmaiqui/README.md

 ### Hello Everyone!
-My Name is Luckas Peres, you'r Welcome for my Git! 👋
+My Name is Luckas Peres, you're Welcome for my Git! 👋

 <!--
 **Luckmaiqui/Luckmaiqui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.